Circuit de Spa-Francorchamps: 2021 W Series and Formula One incidents

 During the qualifying session of the W Series, rain started to fall, affecting the grip.
-This caused a serious incident that involved six cars crashing into each other.
-Sarah Moore was the first driver to lose control of her car, spinning into the barrier at Raidillon.
+This caused an incident that involved six cars crashing into each other.
+Sarah Moore was the first driver to lose control of her car, spinning into the barrier at Raidillon de l'Eau Rouge.
 Abbie Eaton also lost the car and spun into the same barrier.
 She bounced back into Moore at low speed.
 Beitske Visser lost the rear end, spun around and went straight into Eaton and Moore, causing Eaton to become airborne.
-Ayla Agren did the same as Visser, spinning and running into Moore and an airborne Eaton.
+Ayla Ågren did the same as Visser, spinning and running into Moore and an airborne Eaton.
 Belén García then hit all four cars, causing Visser to become airborne and mount the tyre barrier.
 The final car of Fabienne Wohlwend then hit Beitske Visser head on, causing Visser to spin into the track and roll over.
 The incident ended with cars all over the track and run off areas.
 All drivers were checked as a precaution, and Visser and Agren were sent to hospital for x-rays and further checks.
 Eventually, all drivers were cleared and unharmed.

 Just one day after the W Series crash, Formula One held its qualifying session in heavy rain.
 In the third segment of qualifying, many drivers were complaining that the conditions were not safe and that the session should be delayed or red flagged.
-Lando Norris then had a snap of oversteer, and subsequently corrected but then aquaplaned into the tyre barrier at Raidillon.
+Lando Norris then had a snap of oversteer, and subsequently corrected, but then aquaplaned into the tyre barrier at Raidillon de l'Eau Rouge.
 His McLaren then spun into the track while crossing the racing line.
 Norris was taken to hospital for x-rays, but was cleared to race the next day.

-After this crash and the W Series incident just a day before, drivers from all series were calling for changes to that section of the track.
-Jack Aitken, who a month earlier suffered a broken collarbone and fractured vertebra after a crash at Raidillon in the 2021 24 Hours of Spa, said "everyone has gotten the picture of what needs changing" on social media, regarding the W Series crash.
-Guanyu Zhou stated "Eau Rouge corner in Spa needs to making a change," while Pietro Fittipaldi said "they need to do something to Eau Rouge to make it safer.”
-Carlos Sainz Jr. insisted the "corner maybe needs a bit of fine-tuning still."
-Sacha Fenestraz, Jake Hughes, Daniel Ricciardo and Toto Wolff all agreed changes need to be made immediately to make the circuit safer.
+After this crash and the W Series incident just a day before, drivers from all series were calling for changes to that section of the track on social media and interviews, including Jack Aitken, who a month earlier suffered a broken collarbone and fractured vertebra after a crash at Raidillon de l'Eau Rouge in the 2021 24 Hours of Spa, alongside Zhou Guanyu, Pietro Fittipaldi, Carlos Sainz Jr., Sacha Fenestraz, Jake Hughes, Daniel Ricciardo, and Toto Wolff, who all publicly agreed that changes need to be made immediately to make the circuit safer.

 Other incidents

-Multiple other incidents have happened at the Eau Rouge/Raidillon section of the circuit.
-These include crashes for Kevin Magnussen in 2016, where he managed to walk away with only minor injuries; Pietro Fittipaldi in 2018, where he broke his leg and Jack Aitken in 2021, where he broke his collarbone.
+Multiple other incidents have happened at the Raidillon de l'Eau Rouge section of the circuit.
+These include crashes for Kevin Magnussen in 2016, where he managed to walk away with only minor injuries; Pietro Fittipaldi in 2018, where he broke his leg, and Jack Aitken in 2021, where he broke his collarbone, and the fatal crash of Dilano van 't Hoff in 2023.